 I have read about low dose naltrexone (LDN) and have discussed it with my primary care provider.
 He insists I should stick to aspirin and NSAIDs.
 Given the reported safety and effectiveness of LDN, why don’t doctors prescribe it?
 This is particularly irksome since there is so much concern about opiates.

-A. At low doses (1 to 4.5 mg) naltrexone is prescribed to ease the pain and inflammation associated with conditions such as fibromyalgia, chronic pain syndrome, MS and Crohn’s disease (Current Pain and Headache Reports, Aug.
+Some doctors do prescribe naltrexone to ease the pain and inflammation associated with conditions such as fibromyalgia, chronic pain syndrome, MS and Crohn’s disease (Current Pain and Headache Reports, Aug.
 26, 2020).

 There are reports that the drug can help treat a range of other health problems with minimal side effects (Clinical Rheumatology, online, Feb.
 15, 2014).
-Keep in mind that a doctor who is prescribing LDN is doing so off label.
+We do need large, well-controlled clinical trials of low dose naltrexone (LDN) to confirm its benefit/risk profile though!

 Most people tolerate LDN well, although some report nausea, nightmares or vivid dreams.
-Taking it in the morning may minimize sleep disturbances.
+Taking it in the morning may reduce sleep disturbances.

 Here is another report from a reader.